Travel.State.Gov > Intercountry Adoption > Country Information > Cambodia Intercountry Adoption Information

 Exercise normal precautions in Cambodia.
-Some areas have increased risk.
+Some areas have increased risks.
 Read the entire Travel Advisory.

 If you decide to travel to Cambodia: